ferrucc-io/ferruccio/content/posts/magecart.md

 They first appeared in the news back in 2015 when [RiskIQ](https://riskiq.com) found out they injected code in Magento's "Magecart" shopping software.
 Thus the name.

-The attacks they architected have caused massive damages to hundreds, likely even thousands of companies like British Airways, Ticketmaster and even Newegg.
+The attacks they organized have caused massive damages to hundreds, likely even thousands of companies like British Airways, Ticketmaster and even Newegg.

-This group is specialised in card skimming payment forms on the internet.
+This group is specialized in card skimming payment forms on the internet.

 ## How?